Skip to main content Skip to local navigation

 Master of Education (MEd) - Urban Indigenous Education Cohort

 The Graduate Program in Language, Culture and Teaching offers a cohort-based Master of Education.
-This part-time cohort will be of particular interest to educators, service providers, artists, and others working with Indigenous people and addressing Indigenous issues in urban contexts.
+Students may select part-time or full-time options.
+This cohort will be of particular interest to educators, service providers, artists, and others working with Indigenous people and addressing Indigenous issues in urban contexts.

 Students will have the opportunity to: